Thoughts on #TheLongestDayPosted: June 21, 2017

 But I think it’s more.
 The trees become heavy with leaves, the temperatures begin to rise, humidity sets in and there are layers of memories.
 It was this time of year that my 80-year-old father fell and broke his hip.
 Two weeks later he died.
 It was an unexpected ending to a life I had counted on.
 He had moved into my mother’s assisted living facility a couple of years earlier.
 Not because he needed assistance, but because my mother did.
 My father’s presence grounded my mother in a sea of confusion brought about by Alzheimer’s.

 My father’s sudden departure stunned all of us, especially my mother, who asked repeatedly, “Where’s Wint?” until the answer, “He died,” given every five or ten minutes (because we couldn’t keep this news from her) became a macabre joke.

-All of us shifted that summer.
+That summer, after #TheLongestDay, all of us shifted.
 No longer could we count on my father’s presence to anchor my mother.
 Her disease became both bigger and smaller.
 Bigger because we as a family had to consider all of her needs.
 Mom no longer had her “better half” to provide a boundary for her, familiar partnership routines to contain her.
 She had already left part of herself behind.
 Now, who would she be without my father?

 Her disease became smaller because in unexpected ways, my mother expanded.
 She stepped into the space that had previously been filled by my father.
 She seemed to intuitively understand that if she was going to live, she had to become more of herself.